koenweyn/learn-angular2/templates/index.md

 ## Rendering

-To render a string, we can use the standard double-curly
+To render a string, we can use the standard double-curly syntax: